bkargaw/forget_not/README.md

 ## Minimum Viable Product
 ForgetNot is a web application inspired by Remember The Milk built using Ruby on Rails and React/Redux.
-It should allow the user to create tasks to complete, assign various properties to each task, add tags to tasks (to create associations)
+It should allow the user to create tasks to complete, assign various properties to each task, add list types to tasks (to create associations)

  * production README
+ * Hosting on Heroku
  * New account creation, login, and guest/demo login
- * Hosting on Heroku
  * Tasks
  * Lists
  * List summary (time, num tasks, num completed)